openmobilityfoundation/mobility-data-specification/mds.md

 | `message` | Enum |  | See Message Enum |

-## CloseMovementPlan()
+## DeactivateMovementPlan()

-This API will take an initialized API using TRIP_ID as a reference to change the
+This API will close a Movement Plan for a given Trip_ID.
+The response includes a warning whether parking is enforced for the given GPS Position.

 INPUT